tayds25/CineastesChoice/README.md

-# Movie Recommendation Application using a Content-Based Filtering AI System
+# Cineaste's Choice

-This project is a Personalized Movie Recommendation Application that uses a Content-Based Filtering AI System to suggest movies tailored to individual user preferences.
-The application analyzes movie attributes such as genre, cast, director, and plot to provide recommendations based on user input or viewing history.
+This project is a Personalized Movie Recommendation Application that uses Google's Gemini API to suggest movies tailored to individual user preferences.
+The application analyzes movie attributes such as genre, cast, director, and plot to provide recommendations based on user input.

 This project is developed as part of our Application Development and Emerging Technologies Course.